divitrao/divitrao/README.md

-- 👋 Hi, I’m @divitrao, a web and software developer with a passion for data science.
+- 👋 Hi, I’m @divitrao, a web and software developer.
 Experienced in React Native, Django, Python, SQL, Kotlin, and ML.
 Mobile app specialist with a focus on user-centric design and optimization.
 Seeking web development collaborations.
 Let's build together! 🚀
 - 📫 How to reach me you all can mail me at divitrao97d@gmail.com

 <!---